GoodWeave Expanded Standard

 The Expanded GoodWeave Standard

-Over the past three years, GoodWeave has developed and piloted a new, expanded standard for the carpet industry.
+Over the past four years, GoodWeave has developed and piloted a new, expanded standard for the carpet industry.
 This standard is designed to address issues inter-related to child labor that include adult labor working conditions, fundamental human rights and environmental impacts.
 GoodWeave consulted with a wide range of experts and members of the carpet industry to identify and define seven principles that will help create a more stable, safe and ethical carpet supply chain.
 The broader scope of labor-related criteria are designed to help improve GoodWeave’s efficacy in addressing the root causes of child labor.
 The lack of secure incomes for adults and the exploitation of children are interrelated, while fair and decent work for adults translates into families having their own children in school.

 On the basis of extensive field testing in India, Nepal and Afghanistan, GoodWeave is now working to tackle these challenges by phasing in the requirements for certification in 2014 to the principles that can be met now, while concurrently developing new technical programs of producer support to encourage progressive improvement over time in the other areas.

 All interested parties are invited to read and comment on the draft certification standard.
 GoodWeave is now in the final round of public consultation, which runs through December 12, 2014.
 Your feedback will be considered by the GoodWeave Standards Committee in finalizing revisions to the standard.
 Please email firstname.lastname@example.org or use the links below to submit comments online.